corneldamian/golog/README.md

 import (
     "github.com/corneldamian/golog"
     "fmt"
+    "io"
    )

 func main() {
     log := golog.NewLogger("log", "logfile", 10*1024*1024, 0)
+    log.Level = golog.DEBUG
+    log.Verbosity = golog.LDefault | golog.LHeaderFooter | golog.LFile

+    //LHeaderFooter will write a create and close date tag using default writers
+    //if you want you can overwrite them using log.HeaderWriter and log.FooterWriter log.HeaderWriter = func(w io.Writer) {
+        fmt.Fprint(w, "#End tag")
+    }

     log.Info("Test %s", "Today")

     //if you need a go standard logger for some libs you can use GetGoLogger